Puddlemere-United/sprint-1-api/README.md

 5. Run rails db:migrate.
 6. Run rails server.
 7. Go to schema.rb and find path to add dummy data (this should be appended to the localhost url - ex: localhost:3000/orders).
-8. At this point you are on your own.

 ### Endpoints
 To view all endpoints, [click here!](Endpoints.md)